-Mobile home: Hook up utilities in a park
+Mobile home SET UP: Hook up utilities in a park

 Setting up utilities to your mobile home is going to be a much easier process if you’re moving into a mobile home park.
 Existing utilities like gas, water and electricity will most likely be available on site waiting for you.
 This means you won’t have to do the extra legwork of developing the land ahead of time, finding permits, installing sewer lines, etc.